Beginners Ghost Hunting

 I hereby command all demons and inhuman spirits to go where Jesus Christ tells you to go, for it is he who commands you.

-Beginners Ghost Hunting Tips
+Beginners Tips for Ghost Hunting

 - Don’t go ghost hunting alone, you should take a friend or go with a group it’s always good to have extra ears and eyes and to confirm any sightings.
 It’s paramount for your safety too!